 9. The White House

-The White House survived being attacked and set fire by the British Army in 1814, completely destroying the interior chambers and much of the exterior.
-Reconstruction began immediately, and in October 1817 President James Monroe was able to move into the partially reconstructed Executive Residence.
+The White House survived being attacked and set on fire by the British Army in 1814, destroying the interior chambers and much of the exterior.
+Reconstruction began immediately, and in October 1817, President James Monroe was able to move into the partially reconstructed Executive Residence.
 The portico, which was influenced by the French estate Château de Rastignac, was added in 1824 by architect Benjamin Henry Latrobe.
 In 1901 President Theodore Roosevelt relocated work offices to the West Wing, which was expanded by President William Howard Taft in 1909, who also added the first Oval Office.

-Today, the White House complex includes the West Wing, East Wing, Executive Residence, the Eisenhower Executive Office Building and the Blair House, which is a guest house for visiting dignitaries.
+Today, the White House complex includes the West Wing, East Wing, Executive Residence, the Eisenhower Executive Office Building, and the Blair House, which is a guest house for visiting dignitaries.

 10. Union Station

 Opening in 1907, the Washington Union Station is Amtrak’s second-busiest train station and headquarters.
 With almost 5 million riders a year, it was designed by architects Daniel Burnham and Ernest R. Graham.
 It is known for its mixing of different styles, from the classical Arch of Constantine to the great vaulted spaces of the Baths of Diocletian.
+The main concourse stretches 760 feet, with ceilings soaring at 96 feet high.
+Sunlight from the large Diocletian windows reflects off the gilded leaf motifs.
+Bethel white granite from Vermont was used to construct the exterior but was mainly built with steel and concrete to keep it strong.